 Peer recovery specialists, also known as peer support specialists or recovery coaches, use their own lived experiences with addiction and recovery to support others in their healing journey.
 These certified professionals provide mentorship, advocacy, and emotional support.
 They can help patients feel understood, reduce feelings of isolation, and model the possibility of long-term recovery.

-While support workers don’t provide clinical care, their guidance is rooted in shared experience and often complements therapy or medical treatment.
-Peer support improves engagement in treatment3 and increases the likelihood of sustained recovery.
+While peer recovery specialists don’t provide clinical care, their guidance is rooted in shared experience and often complements therapy or medical treatment.
+Peer support has been shown to improve engagement in treatment and increases the likelihood of sustained recovery.3

 Holistic practitioners focus on treating the whole person—mind, body, and spirit.
-In a treatment setting, this might include yoga instructors, mindfulness teachers, massage therapists, Reiki practitioners, or nutritionists.
+In an addiction or mental health treatment setting, this might include yoga instructors, mindfulness teachers, massage therapists, Reiki practitioners, or nutritionists.
 These providers use evidence-informed and complementary therapies to promote emotional regulation, physical healing, and stress relief.

 Holistic care isn’t a substitute for clinical treatment, but it can help patients reconnect with their bodies, build healthy routines, and find meaning in the recovery process.

-Psychiatrists have a deep, comprehensive knowledge of the brain’s chemistry and neurological functioning, and what chemicals or processes need to be corrected for someone to feel better.
-They know which medications will work for specific conditions, adjusting the type or dose to fit your unique symptoms.
+Psychiatrists have a deep, comprehensive knowledge of the brain’s chemistry and neurological functioning, as well as what chemicals or processes need to be corrected for someone to feel better.
+They know which medications will work for specific conditions, and are skilled in adjusting the type or dose to fit your unique symptoms.

-It can take a few sessions to get the dose and type of medication right, as most psych meds take 2+ weeks to take effect, but the results can be life-changing.
+Depending on the medication, it might take a few sessions to get the dose and type of medication right, as some psychiatric medications can take time to take full effect.
 Once you find the right medication(s) for you, sessions with your psychiatrist will look more like check-ins to see if you’ve had any change in tolerance, any side effects, or want to start tapering off the medication.

 Note: Most psychologists are not licensed to prescribe medication because they are not medical doctors.
 However, in a few U.S. states, licensed psychologists can prescribe certain psychiatric medications after completing additional education and certification in clinical psychopharmacology.
 While these exceptions exist, prescribing medication remains primarily within the scope of psychiatrists, who are medical doctors and licensed to prescribe in all states.

-All psychiatric nurse practitioners can prescribe medications,4 but in some states, they also need a collaborating physician to approve the order.
-Psychiatric nurse practitioners are not doctors, but they do have advanced training in mental health and psychiatry.
-When looking for this type of support, oftentimes a referral from your PCP can be a great place to start.
+All psychiatric nurse practitioners can prescribe medications, but in some states, they also need a collaborating physician to approve the order.4 Psychiatric nurse practitioners are not doctors, but they do have advanced training in mental health and psychiatry.
+When looking for this type of support, oftentimes a referral from your primary care physician can be a great place to start.

 Your PCP, or primary care physician, is who you go to when you’re sick or something isn’t feeling right.
 Every PCP’s comfort level with psychiatric medications varies.
 Some don’t feel comfortable prescribing medications beyond SSRIs or SNRIs.
-In these cases, they’ll refer you to psychiatry for mood stabilizers, antipsychotics, sleep medications, or stimulants.
+In these cases, they’ll provide you with a psychiatric treatment referral, where a professional can help you develop a plan for medications, such as mood stabilizers, antipsychotics, sleep medications, or stimulants (depending on your needs).
 Experts recommend that people taking mental health and psychiatric medications get medication management support from psychiatrists, psychiatric nurse practitioners, or specialized treatment providers.

 Learn more about medication management and why it’s important to the recovery process.

 Coordinated care is a quiet hero in addiction and mental health treatment.
-This means everyone in your treatment team is working towards a goal together, not siloed.
-Coordinated care ensures that each area of your recovery moves towards that goal and doesn’t accidentally minimize or negatively interact with another.
+This means everyone in your treatment team is working cohesively on your care.
+Coordinated care ensures that each area of your recovery moves towards your goals and doesn’t accidentally minimize or negatively interact with another.

-Having a team is especially vital for patients with co-occurring disorders: a mental health condition and a substance use disorder, 2 different mental health conditions, 2 different substance use disorders, or any other combination of conditions.
+Having a team is especially vital for patients with co-occurring disorders, which is defined as a mental health condition and a substance use disorder occurring at the same time.

 The nature of mental illness and substance use increases the demand for a coordinated treatment plan.
 Each person experiences their diagnosis differently and resonates with treatment in their own ways.
 Multiple, coordinated interventions, like therapy, medication, peer support, life skills education, and family therapy, can be even more effective.